FabioLuca/invst/README.rst

 levels of commplexity and success rate.
 See the section "Strategy Principles" for more information.

-The goal is not to expect very high success rate in the gains, but at least have consistent improvements from a buy-hold strategy.
+The goal is not to expect very high success rate in the gains, which would mean that the algorithm is always correct in decision and timing, having a "perfect" strategy.
+In this scenario, one would have all the ups from a ticker, and none of the lows from it.
+Rather, the goal is to have a result between this "perfect" strategy and a buy-hold one, where one purchases a stock and holds it for a longer time spam.

-The very initial implementation is based on a simple MACD (Moving Average Convergence Divergence) method.
+After analysis from the individual methods, such as, MACD (Moving Average Convergence Divergence), Bollinger Bands and RSI (Relative Strength Index), the initial implementation is based on the MACD alone.
 However the basic framework around is intended to cover more general cases.
 The framework consists of:

 1. **Pre-Process data**: Adequate or fix data sets before analysis.
 2. **Apply individual methods**: Any possible method of analysis can be applied